George W. Price: Later life

+Price continued to work as an artisan and plasterer into the 1890s.
+By the latter part of the decade he was working as an auctioneer.
+In 1900, he was recorded as the owner of the "Brooklyn Jobbing House," a used goods store.
 Price was struck and killed by a freight train at the Wm.
 E. Worth & Company ice factory in Wilmington on October 22, 1901.
 Investigators believed that Price had been attempting to cross the railroad tracks quickly when the train surprised him.
 Newspapers accounts conflict on his surviving relations.
 A funeral was held for him at Chestnut Street Presbyterian Church and he was buried at Pine Forest Cemetery.